Ms Anna Durrance-Bagale

 I am based between the UK and Kathmandu, Nepal, and work closely with the Sukraraj Tropical and Infectious Disease Hospital, the main referral hospital for infectious disease in Nepal.

-My PhD research is on 'Anthropogenic and ecological drivers of zoonoses spillover from rodents, bats and dogs in Nepal', with a brilliant supervisory team: Associate Professor Natasha Howard (LSHTM/National University of Singapore), Assistant Professor James Rudge (LSHTM/Mahidol University, Thailand), Professor Steve Belmain (Natural Resources Institute, University of Greenwich), and Professor Nanda Bahadur Singh (Tribhuvan University, Kathmandu, Nepal).
+My PhD research is titled 'Drivers of Zoonoses Spillover in Nepal: Community Priorities', with a stellar supervisory team: Associate Professor Natasha Howard (LSHTM/National University of Singapore), Associate Professor James Rudge (LSHTM/Mahidol University, Thailand), Professor Steve Belmain (Natural Resources Institute, University of Greenwich), and Professor Nanda Bahadur Singh (Vice-Chancellor, Midwestern University, Surkhet, Nepal).